 Monthly tax credits for medical scheme contributions will increase to the following:

-- R347 per month per beneficiary for the first two beneficiaries
+- R364 per month per beneficiary for the first two beneficiaries

-- R234 per month for each additional beneficiary
+- R246 per month for each additional beneficiary

-The corporate income tax rate will reduce from 28% to 27% for years of assessment ending on or after 31 March 2023.
+In the 2022 Budget speech, it was announced that the corporate tax rate would be decreasing from 28% to 27%, effective for years of assessment ending on or after 31 March 2023.

 Capital gains tax (CGT)

-The capital gains tax inclusion rate for individuals and special trusts remains at 40%, and for other taxpayers at 80%.
+The CGT inclusion rate for individuals and special trusts remains at 40%, and for other taxpayers at 80%.

-The income tax rates for trusts (other than special trusts) remains unchanged at 45%.
+The income tax rate for trusts (other than special trusts) remains unchanged at 45%.